 This study examines how menstrual stigma and the hymen myth are perpetuated through intergenerational mother-daughter interactions, focusing on mothers’ discursive power dynamics that constrain daughters’ autonomy in choosing menstrual products.
 Drawing on Miller-Day’s Necessary Convergence of Meaning (NCM) framework and analyzing data from Reddit communities, we reveal how maternal authority, cultural nationalism, and religious ideologies intersect to regulate menstrual practices.
 Findings highlight four key mechanisms: (1) disciplining and regulating “inserted” actions, (2) rejecting Western/White culture, (3) excluding medical-scientific knowledge, and (4) restraining bodily autonomy.
 Mothers employ emotional coercion, cultural essentialism, and moralistic reasoning to enforce patriarchal norms, positioning insertable tampons and menstrual cups as threats to virginity, ethnic and religious identities.
 Despite daughters’ covert resistance, maternal control reinforces menstrual stigma in their daily life and patriarchal sexual exploitation in marital relationships, underscoring the undemocratic nature of mother-daughter interactions.
 This study engages with family talk through re-enactment and sharing in online communities, contributing to feminist discourse analysis by revealing how maternal power structures perpetuate menstrual stigma and uphold patriarchy within the family and, more broadly, in society.

 Xiaodong Yan is a doctoral student in Research Track – Community and Social Interaction, Department of Communication, University of Colorado Boulder.
-He is a Graduate Fellow at Barney Ford Lab for Civic Thought and Engagement.
-His research interests center on Civic Activities and Democratic Engagement, he primarily employs Critical Approaches to examine how Stigmatized, Marginalized, and Dirtied People negotiate and reclaim their autonomous identities in society.
+He is a research assistant at Center for Communication and Democratic Engagement (CDE), and a Graduate Fellow at Barney Ford Lab for Civic Thought and Engagement.
+His research interests center on Community-based and Engaged Research, for instance, Civic Activities and Democratic Engagement.
+In addition, he also primarily employs Critical Approaches to examine how Stigmatized, Marginalized, and Dirtied People negotiate and reclaim their autonomous identities in society.

 Yujie Zhong is a doctoral student at Lew Klein College of Media and Communication, Temple University.
 Her research explores the interactions between Information and Communication Technologies (ICTs) and marginalized groups, particularly women.
 She aims to investigate how ICTs facilitate digital empowerment and drive social change across diverse cultural and societal contexts.